Grow Mindfulness for Youth

 More people are anxious, depressed and stressed than ever before.
 Youth have been hit the hardest.
 Disadvantaged youth need help, and mindfulness can help them cope and flourish.

-The GROW program (Grit, Resilience, Openness, Wellness) will bring much-needed mental health support to over 20 youth-serving agencies across Toronto.
+The Grow Mindfulness for Youth project is bringing much-needed mental health support to over 20 youth-serving agencies across Toronto.
 It will provide the foundation to extend similar mindfulness programs across Ontario and beyond.

-Starting in 2019, GROW will extend for 3 years.
+Starting in 2019, Grow Mindfulness for Youth will extend for 3 years.
 It is a “train-the-trainer program” to embed mindfulness in youth-serving agencies.
-This will be the most comprehensive training of its kind, and the data gained will be instrumental in convincing key decision makers to fund similar programs.
+This is the most comprehensive training of its kind, and the data gained will be instrumental in convincing key decision makers to fund similar programs.

 “Mindfulness-based practices have helped me a lot at managing my stress.
 Instead of panicking or being anxious or trying to control everything I need to do, I have more space for myself to let things be and unfold.
 I find it very helpful because with that sense of space, things turn out well.